A History Of Animal Law Accomplishments

 Humane Society of the United States

 In 2006, Barbara J. Gislason spoke at the Humane Society of the United States on Animals in Disaster National Conference, the Virginia Animal Control Association Conference, the Michigan Animal Law Symposium co-sponsored by the State Bar of Michigan Animal Law Section and the Michigan Veterinary Medical Association, the Minnesota Animal Law Section Annual Conference, and the Lewis & Clark Animal Law Conference.
-In 2007, she spoke at a variety of venues including the Keoladeo National Park at an Anniversary of the "Crane Court" in Bharatpur, India, the Animal Legal Defense Fund (ALDF) Harvard University Law School Animal Law Conference, and the American Veterinary Medical Law Association (AVMLA) Annual Meeting.
-In 2013, Barbara spoke at Columbia Law School at the request of two student organizations on animal law, and science and technology.
-She also spoke at the American Bar Association Section of Family Law Spring Conference in Anchorage, Alaska, on the subject of "The Modern Family: Who Let the Dogs In?"
-In addition, she participated in an American Bar Association dangerous dog webinar called "Defending Clients in Dangerous Dog Proceedings".
+In 2007, she spoke at a variety of venues, including the Keoladeo National Park at an Anniversary of the “Crane Court” in Bharatpur, India, the Animal Legal Defense Fund (ALDF) Harvard University Law School Animal Law Conference, and the American Veterinary Medical Law Association (AVMLA) Annual Meeting.
+In 2013, Barbara spoke at Columbia Law School at the request of two student organizations on animal law, science, and technology.
+She also spoke at the American Bar Association Section of Family Law Spring Conference in Anchorage, Alaska, on the subject of “The Modern Family: Who Let the Dogs In?”
+In addition, she participated in an American Bar Association dangerous dog webinar called “Defending Clients in Dangerous Dog Proceedings.”

 First Animal Law Course Offered in Minnesota